Java .JKS File Creation from .PFX on Weblogic

-Note, the goal of these instructions is to show how to remove your certificates and private key from a .pfx file and merge them into a Java keystore.
+This page shows you how to remove your certificates and private key from a .pfx file and merge them into a Java, Oracle, or Keytool SSL Keystore.

-PFX files are a Windows based certificate backup format that combines your SSL certificate's public key file and trust chain with their associated private key.
+.pfx files are Windows certificate backup files that combine your SSL Certificate's public key and trust chain with the associated private key.

-In order to convert your certificate files to a format usable by a Java based server, you will need to first extract the certificates and keys from your PFX file using OpenSSL, and then import the certs to your keystore using keytool.
+To convert your certificates to a format that is usable by a Java-based server, you need to extract the certificates and keys from the .pfx file using OpenSSL, and then import the certificates to keystore using keytool.

-2. Second, run the following OpenSSL command to extract your certificates and key from the .pfx:
+2. Run the following OpenSSL command to extract your certificates and key from the .pfx file:

 openssl pkcs12 -in yourfilename.pfx -out tempcertfile.crt -nodes